 MuseScore comes with support for the free and open source NVDA screen reader for Windows.
 The features in this document have been tested on Windows with NVDA.
 There is no support at the moment for other screen readers such as Jaws for Windows, or VoiceOver for macOS, which may work differently, or not at all.

 When you run MuseScore for the first time, you may want to permanently disable the Start Center window.
-To do so, go close the Start Center window first, then the Edit menu (Alt+E), choose Preferences, and in there, uncheck Show Start Center.
-Save and close the preferences window.
+First close the Start Center, then open the Edit menu (Alt+E), choose Preferences, and in the General tab, uncheck Show Start Center.
+Save and close the Preferences window.

 The user interface in MuseScore works much like other notation programs, or other document-oriented programs in general.
 It has a single main document window in which you can work with a score.
 MuseScore supports multiple document tabs within this window.
 It also supports a split-screen view to let you work with two documents at once, and you can have multiple tabs in each window.

 In addition to the score window, MuseScore has a menu bar that you can access via the shortcuts for the individual menus:

 Of these, only the File menu is of much interest when using MuseScore as a score reader.
 Once you have opened a menu, it may take several presses of the Up or Down keys before everything is read properly.

 There are also a number of toolbars, palettes, and sub-windows within MuseScore, and you can cycle through the controls in these using Tab (or Shift+Tab to move backwards through this same cycle).
 When you first start MuseScore, or load a score, focus should be in the main score window.
 Pressing Tab takes you to a toolbar containing a series of buttons for operations like New, Open, Play, and so forth.
 Tab will skip any buttons that aren't currently active.
 The names and shortcuts (where applicable) for these buttons should be read by your screen reader.